BoaPi/learning-ts/README.md

 - all other values are `true`
 - `let` => block-level variables
 - `const` => never intended to change, also block level
-- `var` => non-block scoping, surprising behavior and therfore discourage in modern JS/TS
+- `var` => non-block scoping, surprising behavior and therefor discourage in modern JS/TS

 ### Objects